faiz-hasan11/HeartDiseasePredictionWebsite/README.md

 # HeartDiseasePredictionWebsite

 This is a website to predict whether a person suffers from a heart diease or not.
 This is a machine learning project where the prediction is made by a machine learning algorithm.
 The Jupyter Notebook used has been provided.
 The dataset was taken from Kaggle.
 The dataset was analyzed before passing it onto various models.
-Finally RandomForest was selected among various different alogorithms and then the notebook was pickled to make it run on a webserver.
+Finally RandomForest was selected among various different alogorithms as it provided an accuracy of 92.31% and then the notebook was pickled to make it run on a webserver.

 ## Built With
 * [Django](https://www.djangoproject.com/) - The Web Framework used for backend
-* [MySQL](https://www.mysql.com/) - The database used for storing data.